Warning

 Note

-We will be using Anaconda here.
-However, it is not required to use Anaconda when compiling TRex – it is just a straight-forward way to obtain dependencies.
-In case you do not want to use Anaconda, please make sure that all mentioned dependencies are installed in a way that can be detected by CMake.
+We will be using Miniforge here.
+However, it is not required to use Miniforge when compiling 🦖 – it is just a straight-forward way to obtain dependencies.
+In case you do not want to use Miniforge, please make sure that all mentioned dependencies are installed in a way that can be detected by CMake.
 You may also add necessary paths to the CMake command-line, such as -DOpenCV_DIR=/path/to/opencv

-and use switches to compile certain libraries (such as OpenCV) statically with TRex.
+and use switches to compile certain libraries (such as OpenCV) statically with 🦖.

 The easiest way to ensure that all requirements are met, is by using conda to create a new environment: